ibm-cloud-docs/security-compliance/run-evaluation.md

 To scan resources across multiple accounts for {{site.data.keyword.cloud_notm}} resources, register these accounts as targets.
 Then, use the trusted profile to grant these accounts access to the main {{site.data.keyword.compliance_short}} instance.
 {: tip}

+If you want to scan your Watson Machine Learning resources across multiple {{site.data.keyword.cloud_notm}} accounts, for more information, see [Scanning Watson Machine Learning resources](/docs/security-compliance?topic=security-compliance-scan-watson-machine-learning).